 There has been considerable interest in the Royalls’ role in the suppression of a planned slave revolt on Antigua in 1736.
 Much of the media coverage of a Harvard Law School committee’s 2016 recommendation to remove the Royall family crest from the school’s official seal included some variation on the claim that the Royalls were known to have burnt 77 enslaved people to death on the island.
 Agreeing with the committee that “it is important to correct certain misconceptions,” we offer here a description of what scholars believe actually happened.

 Island of Antego, Herman Moll, 1736.
 Map reproduction courtesy of the Norman B. Leventhal Map Center at the Boston Public Library.
 To zoom in, visit the Boston Public Library’s webpage.

 Historians continue to debate whether there really was a plot by enslaved Africans to kill Antigua’s 3,800 white inhabitants and take over the island.
 But there is no doubting the reality of the terrible punishments meted out to those believed to have taken part in the conspiracy.
-A total of 132 enslaved persons were convicted, and 88 executed: five by being broken on the wheel, six by gibbeting, and 77 by burning at the stake.
+A total of 132 enslaved persons were convicted, and 88 executed: five were broken on the wheel, six were gibbeted, and 77 were burned at the stake.

 The executed individuals were held in bondage by a total of 60 different individuals and estates.
 Only one of them, Hector, was enslaved by the Royalls.
 Identified as a driver, or overseer, he was among those burned at the stake.
 Isaac Royall Sr. received £70 in compensation for his loss.